Café des Artistes

-Café des Artistes was a fine restaurant at One West 67th Street in Manhattan and was owned by George Lang.
-He closed the restaurant for vacation at the beginning of August 2009 and, while away, then 85-year-old Lang decided to keep it closed permanently.
-He announced the closure on August 28, 2009.
+Café des Artistes was a fine restaurant at 1 West 67th Street in Manhattan.
+New York City.
+It was owned by George Lang, who closed the restaurant in early August 2009 and announced later that month that the restaurant would remain closed permanently.
 His wife, Jenifer Lang, had been the managing director of the restaurant since 1990.

 History

 The restaurant first opened in 1917, at street level of the Hotel des Artistes tower.
 Café des Artistes was designed for the residents of the Hotel des Artistes, since the apartments lacked kitchens.
 Artists such as Marcel Duchamp, Norman Rockwell, Isadora Duncan and Rudolph Valentino were patrons.
 Late in 1985, there was a fire in the kitchen, but the restaurant was able to reopen.

 In early September 2009, two years into the Great Recession, Lang announced that the café was closing; shortly thereafter, Lang filed for Chapter 7 bankruptcy protection, claiming debts of nearly $500,000, some of which was owed to a union benefit trust.
 At the time, he also faced a lawsuit from the Hotel Employees and Restaurant Employees Union Welfare Fund.

 In 2011, a new restaurant, the Leopard at des Artistes, opened in the location.
 According to the New York Times, it caters to those in New York society who derive "fame from power rather than the other way around".